NikkyAI/nest-ctrl/README.md

 ## Configuring Nestdrop location

-create a `.emv` folder in the working directory (repo root when running via gradle)
+create a `.env` file in the working directory (repo root when running via gradle)

 `~/` is supported as a shorthand for user home path
 ```.env